 “I have lost control of my mind, why do you say that I am mad?
 Can you not see that I have full control of my mind?
 Is it not clear that I am not mad?”

 The Tell Tale Heart is a gothic fiction short story written by Edgar Ellen-Poe, we are told the story about a man and his intense obsession with what he sees in another mans eye.
 During the story the man stalks the old man by watching him in his room as he’s obsess with the idea that the old mans eye is ‘evil’, he states that he had a eye of a vulture.
 The man is fixated with the idea that the old man is giving him an evil eye and that it is cursed, he says he loves the old man it was just his eye that he dreaded so very much.
 He ends up killing the old man just because of his eye, this tells me that the man is obviously insane and clearly over the top about his emotions.
 I believe that the main character in this story shows strong emotional responses and this is the element I will be discussing in this report.
-There are three features that are used throughout gothic fiction tension, foreshadowing and that the characters actions/qualities are contrasting, following their emotions instead of what is right.
+There are features that are used in common gothic fiction, and there are three that are used throughout this text.
+The story shows tension and foreshadowing, it also represents the characters contrasting actions/qualities, the man in this short story follows his emotions instead of what is right.

 Some times in real life we let our emotions dictate our lives and we don’t think about the consequences, Edgar Ellen-Poe defiantly shows us the results in a intense situation when you allow this to happen.
 He uses tension and foreshadowing to help express the discomfort felt in the story and allow the gothic elements to really shine though.
 Even though I could not relate to the extremes of this story I feel like everybody allows there emotions to override the correct thing to do in life situations.
 I believe that Poe wrote this story brilliantly and a lot of gothic elements shone though in this text.